gitzain/Template-README/README.md

 ## Installation & Usage

 ### Installation
-TODO: Describe the installation process
+TODO: Describe the installation process as below and delete this line
+1. Step 1 details here
+2. Step 2 details here
+3. Step 3 details here

 ### Usage
-TODO: Write usage instructions
+TODO: Write usage instructions as below and delete this line

 ## Contributing
 1. Fork it!